Bira/octopus-carnival/_drafts/goblins/bugbears.md

 have to show them there's a clear and obvious advantage to doing so.
 That could be because you're too tough to bully, or because working with you will bring them more rewards in the long run.
 They tend to fit into hobgoblin-led forces as elite shock troops or commandos.
-Yes, bugbears can be surprisingly sneaky given their bulk and predilection for direct violence.
+Yes, bugbears can be surprisingly sneaky despite their bulk and predilection for direct violence.

 One interesting bit of lore in the MM is that bugbears like to decapitate their enemies in honor of Hruggek, a culture hero and exarch of Bane who was known for